Articles from our library

 A fund of funds is an investment vehicle that allows a syndicator to pool funds from a group of investors into a single company that invests in other companies.
 In order to pool other people’s money, you need two things: A company that can accept...

-How to Get More Investors for Your Startup
+How to Get More Investors for Your Syndicate

 Deciding on an idea for your startup company or real estate deal is just the first step of many on your way to success.
 In this white paper, we’ll focus on one of the most important steps: Identifying and using the tools you need to market yourself...